design-automation/gs-json/README.md

 # gs-JSON

-gs-JSON is a domain agnostic spatial modelling file format that combines geometry and semantics.
+gs-JSON is a domain agnostic spatial modelling file format that combines geometry and semantics (hence the 'gs').

 # Conceptual Overview
 gs-JSON uses model topology as the organising framework for defining both geometry and semantics.

 Geometry includes both polygonal and spline based geometric entities.
-Semantics consists of key-value pairs linked to entities in the model.
+Semantics consists of data linked to entities and collections of entities in the model.

 ## Topology
 The topological hierarchy is follows: